 The project continues LAVA’s mission in lightweight structures to build MORE WITH LESS.

-The two Digital Origami Tigers started their world travels celebrating Chinese New Year at Customs House, Sydney in 2010, went to Kuala Lumpur for KL Design Week, Berlin for the WWF awareness campaign, Singapore in the i-Light Marina Bay Festival and to San Francisco Zoo in 2011, Festival Lausanne Lumières in 2016 and Toronto Light Festival in 2017.
+The two Digital Origami Tigers started their world travels celebrating Chinese New Year at Customs House, Sydney in 2010, went to Kuala Lumpur for KL Design Week, Berlin for the WWF awareness campaign, Singapore in the i-Light Marina Bay Festival and to San Francisco Zoo in 2011, Amsterdam Light Festival in 2013, Festival Lausanne Lumières in 2016, Toronto Light Festival in 2017 and Battersea Powerstation's Light Festival in London.

 The project won a 2011 Australian Interior Design Award.